tind/guide/docs/admin/bibsort-admin-guide.rst

 The different sort options that can be chosen are the logical fields defined in BibIndex.
 Which sorting methods that should be shown to the user are defined in WebSearch, collection parameters, point 8 “Modify sort option for collection “xx”.
-By default, all sub-collections will have the same settings as the main collection (e.g. Institutional Repository).
-The default settings are latest first, title, author, report number and year.
-Latest first cannot be removed.
-To change it from the default settings, add a new sorting option for the specific collection you would like to change.
+By default, all sub-collections will have the same settings as the main collection.
+To change from default settings, add a new sorting option for the specific collections you would like to change.
-If you would like to change it for all, you need only to change it for the main collection.

 2.2 Translate the Sorting Options for Multilingual Sides
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~